PoojaSinha8809/Practical-Assignment-17/README.md

 - **Feature Engineering:** Analyze the features in more depth.
 Sometimes, transforming the features (e.g., through encoding, scaling, or creating interaction terms) can significantly improve model performance.

 - **Cross-Validation:** Ensure robust cross-validation, especially if the dataset is imbalanced or noisy, to get a more reliable estimate of model performance and generalization.

+- **Collect Better Dataset:** We can try to look for more better dataset to avoid class imbalancing and allowing the model to give best performane.